WWE Intercontinental Championship

-The WWE Intercontinental Championship is a professional wrestling championship created and promoted by the American promotion WWE, currently defended on the SmackDown brand division.
-It is one of two secondary championships for WWE's main roster, along with the WWE United States Championship on Raw.
-The current champion is Gunther, who is in his first reign.
+The WWE Intercontinental Championship is a men's professional wrestling championship created and promoted by the American promotion WWE, defended on the Raw brand division.
+It is one of two secondary championships for WWE's main roster, along with the WWE United States Championship on SmackDown.
+The current champion is John Cena, who is in his first reign.
+He won the title by defeating Dominik Mysterio on the November 10, 2025, episode of Raw.

 The championship was established by the then-World Wrestling Federation (WWF) on September 1, 1979, as a result of the WWF North American Heavyweight Championship being unified with an apocryphal South American Heavyweight Championship, with Pat Patterson as the inaugural champion.
 It is the third-oldest championship currently active in WWE, behind the WWE Championship (1963) and United States Championship (1975), but the second-longest tenured championship, as WWE has only owned the U.S. championship since 2001.
 Although generally contested in the midcard at WWE shows, it has been defended in the main event of pay-per-views including WrestleMania VI, SummerSlam in 1992, the third and eighth In Your House shows, Backlash in 2001, and at Extreme Rules in 2018.
 It has been called a "stepping stone" to a WWE world championship.

 In November 2001, the then-WCW United States Championship was unified into the Intercontinental Championship.
 In 2002, after the introduction of the first brand split, it became exclusive to Raw and the WWF was renamed WWE.
-Later that year, the European and Hardcore championships were unified into the Intercontinental Championship, which itself was unified into the World Heavyweight Championship.
+Later that year, the European and Hardcore championships were unified into the Intercontinental Championship, which itself was unified into the World Heavyweight Championship (original version).
 The next year, it was reactivated for Raw, followed by the United States Championship's reactivation as a counterpart championship on SmackDown.
-The Intercontinental Championship has switched between brands over the years, usually as a result of the WWE Draft; the 2019 Superstar Shake-up moved the title to SmackDown.
+The Intercontinental Championship has switched between brands over the years, usually as a result of the WWE Draft; the 2023 draft moved the title back to Raw.

 Etymology

 The term "intercontinental" in the title originally referred to North and South America.
 In 1985, the championship belt design changed, the centerplate now centered on the Atlantic Ocean, in a map including western Africa and Europe.
-On April 7, 1989, the championship was first defended outside of North America, by Rick Rude against The Ultimate Warrior in Turin, Italy.
+On April 7, 1989, the championship was first defended outside of North America, by Rick Rude against the Ultimate Warrior in Turin, Italy.
 On March 30, 1991, Mr. Perfect made the first Asian defense against The Texas Tornado at a WWF co-promotion with Super World of Sports in Tokyo, Japan.
 It first came to Africa on April 6, 1997, when champion Rocky Maivia pinned Savio Vega in Durban, South Africa.
 Shelton Benjamin made the first Australian defense on April 7, 2005, pinning Gene Snitsky in Brisbane.